 A. Network Video Recorders (NVR/SVR) shall be provided in the IT rack in the security room as required.
-The NVR/SVR shall be based on Milestone Vision software and have a minimum of 140 TB Max of internal RAID 6 storage.
-The Model number shall be DELL PowerEdge R750 or equivalent approved by RTD Integrated Security Systems Manager.
-The NVR/SVR shall support real-time camera viewing from the TPC of H.265 video at 15 frames per second at full camera resolution of 1080p or higher and storage at 15 frames per second, full camera resolution for 30 days.
-By modifying hardware, future provision shall be provided for viewing and recording simultaneously H.265 video at 15 frames per second at minimum 1080p camera resolution.
+The NVR/SVR shall be based on NICE/Qognify Vision software and have 33 TB or 44 TB (up to 140 TB Max) of internal RAID storage.
+The Model number shall be Nice/Qognify SVR9420, SVR9620, or SVR9820 or equivalent approved by SCC.
+The NVR/SVR shall support real-time camera viewing from the SCC of H.264video at 30 frames per second at full camera resolution and storage at 15 frames per second, full camera resolution for 30 days.
+By modifying hardware, future provision shall be provided for viewing and recording simultaneously H.264video at 30 frames per second at full camera resolution.

-- 1. Recorded images shall provide method to detect modification of exported video (i.e., digital signature) to confirm video was not altered.
-The NVR/SVR shall provide simultaneous 24/7 recording, viewing and management of a maximum of 100 cameras at 15 frames per second, 1080p resolution (or higher) viewing and simultaneously 15 frames per second, full resolution recording using H.265 compression. - 2.
-The NVR/SVR shall have a high-speed IP interface, as required to obtain the required remote viewing rate, connectivity for transmission of the video IP-traffic to the Operations Control Center (OCC) and TPC via the Communications Transmission System (CTS).
-In addition, the NVR/SVR shall be SNMP compatible and configured for management via RTD's existing Network Management System (NMS). - 3.
-The NVR/SVR shall not use any multiplexing or time-division technology for IP video transmission. - 4.
-The NVR/SVR shall be based upon a fully modular architecture, allowing for upgrades for additional recording capacity in the future. - 5.
-The system shall simultaneously display live playback and recorded video while continuously recording video. - 6.
-Recording operation shall not be interrupted or stop for playback or live viewing. - 7.
-The NVR/SVR shall have the ability to capture, digitize and record each camera individually and shall not utilize any multiplexing or time-division technology for video or audio recording. - 8.
-The supported compression formats shall be:
+1. Recorded images shall have a digital signature or hashing method so that the chain of evidence can be preserved.
+The NVR/SVR shall provide simultaneous recording, viewing and management of a maximum of 64 cameras at 30 frames per second, full resolution viewing and simultaneously 15 frames per second, full resolution recording using H.264 compression.
+2. The NVR/SVR shall have a high-speed IP interface, as required to obtain the required remote viewing rate, connectivity for transmission of the video IP-traffic to the Operations Control Center (OCC) and SCC via the Communications Transmission System (CTS).
+In addition, the NVR/SVR shall be SNMP compatible and configured for management via RTD's existing Network Management System (NMS).

+3. The NVR/SVR shall not use any multiplexing or time-division technology for IP video transmission.

+4. The NVR/SVR shall be based upon a fully modular architecture, allowing for upgrades for additional recording capacity in the future.

+5. The system shall simultaneously display live playback and recorded video while continuously recording video.

+6. Recording operation shall not be interrupted or stop for playback or live viewing.

+7. The NVR/SVR shall have the ability to capture, digitize and record each camera individually and shall not utilize any multiplexing or time-division technology for video or audio recording.

+8. The supported compression formats shall be: